XING-76/jwt-testing/README.md

 - This tool is for testing and development purposes only
 - Do not use test keys in production environments
-- JWT tokens expire after 1 hour
+- JWT tokens expire after 180 seconds (3 minutes)
+- Tokens include nbf (not before) time for additional security
 - Recommended to use in secure testing environments

 ## 📋 Deployment Requirements